Meet Memphian no. 222, Mei-Ann Chen

 Occupation: Conductor, Memphis Symphony Orchestra

 Hometown: Kaohsiung, Taiwan

 My favorite piece of music to conduct is: That’s a tricky question because I have so many.
 One that has changed my fate is a piece about fate – Beethoven’s 5th Symphony.
 It’s played an important part in my musical journey.

 I play: my main instrument is the violin.
 I also play piano, trumpet, trombone and guitar.
 I’m sure I can make a simple melody out of just about anything.

 My favorite place to eat is: This is a challenge – there are so many good places.
-I’ll have to say that my favorite place close to my office is Napa Cafe.

 The most interesting show I’ve conducted in Memphis was: a concert we did last year that featured a never before performed piece by one of the hottest composers of our time.
 The piece was Osvaldo Golijov’s “Sidereus”.
 It was so special for us to be the attention of the musical world.
 The piece is going to 35 other orchestras and will be performed for the next two years.

 My favorite non-classical music is: At any given time, I’m listening to a lot of different things.
 My favorite group, Pink Martini, interprets classical music in a really smart way.
 They were my friends when I worked in Portland, and I collaborated with them quite a bit.